BA in Paralegal Studies

 After graduating, I became an Immigration Paralegal in a private law firm in Hartford, CT.
 Knowing that my job unites families and allows individuals the opportunity to gain new experiences is my biggest reward.
 The education and values I received from UHart made me a valuable employee and a better person in all aspects of my life.

-Prospective B.A. in University Studies with a Paralegal Studies Concentration students must be at least 22 years of age and must have completed a minimum of 30 transferable college credits with a minimum GPA of 2.0 on previous coursework.
+Prospective B.A. in University Studies with a Paralegal Studies Concentration students must have completed a minimum of 30 transferable college credits with a minimum GPA of 2.0 on previous coursework.
 In general, coursework taken at accredited institutions for which the student earned a minimum grade of C- will transfer.
 Computer coursework older than five years and some technical coursework will not transfer.
 Adults who have not accumulated 30 credits are welcome to take courses at the University of Hartford as non-matriculated students until they reach 30 credit hours or they may matriculate into the Associate of Science in Paralegal Studies program.
 Upon completion of the 60 credit associate degree, students can seamlessly transfer to the B.A. in University Studies with a Paralegal Studies Concentration to complete their baccalaureate degree.
 Students may not have been full-time students at the University of Hartford in the two years prior to their application to the B.A. in University Studies with a Paralegal Studies Concentration.

 How to Apply